wide-dot/6809-game-builder/engine/system/to8/controller/joypad.md

 #### Line select sequence
-WARNING : current cycle id is reset to cycle 1 every 20ms
+WARNING : current cycle id is reset to cycle 1 every 20ms 6 button gamepad can be detected by testing TDLR to ON (0) on cycle 6 3 button gamepad can be detected by testing LR to ON (0) on cycle 2,4,6

     Cycle  TH out  TR in  TL in   D3 in  D2 in  D1 in  D0 in 1      HI      C      B       Right  Left   Down   Up